namdy0429/namdy0429.github.io/projects.md

 # Projects

 {:.lead}
-Here are some projects I have worked on for school, work, or fun.
-You can find the code for most of them on [GitHub](https://github.com/domoritz).
+Projects I have worked on for school, work, or fun can be found on [GitHub](https://github.com/namdy0429).

 <div class="grid">
   {% for project in site.data.projects %}